-The emergence of the field of popular culture and its relationship to social history; the aims and objectives of writing in this area; the question of a desirable audience; the issue of celebration versus denigration of popular culture; the problems of source material including oral history and reliance on popular journals; a critical assessment of existing historical writing on the subject; left and feminist perspectives; a consideration of some specific areas of research including: crowds; the emergence of the mass idol; winners and losers; commercialization; some aspects of popular culture and politics; ideology and values associated with popular culture such as amateurism, professionalism, mateship and manliness.
+The emergence of the field of popular culture and its relationship to social history; the aims and objectives of writing in this area; the question of a desirable audience; the issue of celebration versus denigration of popular culture; the problems of source material including oral historical writing on the subject; left and feminist perspeclives; a consideration of some specific areas of research including: crowds; the emergence of the mass idol; winners and losers; commercialization; some aspects of popular culture and politics; ideology and values associated with popular culture such as amateurism, professionalism, mateship and maniness.
 Examples will be drawn chiefly from modern sport, popular music and drama, films and mass entertainment in general.